Cool Summer Nights at the Desert Museum: Fiesta Fin de Verano

-The Arizona Office of Tourism (AOT) announced the 2012 visitation statistics and economic impact of the Arizona travel and tourism industry at the annual Arizona Governor’s Conference on Tourism.
+Today, the Arizona Office of Tourism (AOT) announced the 2013 visitation statistics and economic impact of the Arizona travel and tourism industry at the annual Arizona Governor’s Conference on Tourism.

-According to the latest research data released by AOT, more than 38 million domestic and international overnight visitors experienced Arizona as travel destination in 2012.
-Direct travel spending generated $19.3 billion, which is approximately $53 million contributed to Arizona’s economy each and every single day.
-The industry statistics were released by AOT at the annual conference held at the JW Marriott Tucson Starr Pass Resort and Spa, July 11-12.
+According to the latest research data released by AOT, more than 39 million domestic and international overnight visitors experienced Arizona as travel destination in 2013.
+Direct travel spending generated $19.8 billion, which is approximately $53 million contributed to Arizona’s economy each and every single day.
+The industry statistics were released by AOT at the annual conference being held at the Sheraton Phoenix Downtown Hotel, July 16-18.

 Additional statistics gathered by AOT’s research vendor, Dean Runyan Associates, include:

-- 161,300 industry-related jobs generated by direct travel spending; Combined with secondary employment that is generated through this direct travel spending, total job generation for Arizona is nearly 300,000.
+- 163,500 industry-related jobs generated by direct travel spending - combined with secondary employment that is generated through this direct travel spending, total job generation for Arizona is nearly 300,000.

 - $5.4 billion is earnings generated by direct travel spending

-- $2.6 billion in local, state and federal tax revenues generated by direct travel spending; tax revenue generated by the travel and tourism industry lessens the annual tax burden by 1,080 for every Arizona household.
+- $2.7 billion in local, state and federal tax revenues generated by direct travel spending

 The annual conference, co-sponsored by the Arizona Office of Tourism and the Arizona Lodging & Tourism Association, is the industry’s premier professional development event.
 More than 450 statewide travel and tourism professionals attend the event to gain valuable insight from informative breakout sessions and industry-related keynote speakers aimed at improving marketing efforts.